 I am a Professor in the Department of Film, Television, and Digital Media at UCLA.
-Here are six projects of mine.
-You can find more information about me at my UCLA web page here, where a small number of my published articles are also available.
+Here are six more projects of mine.
+You can find additional information about me at my UCLA web page here, where some of my published stuff is also available to download.
 I can be reached by email at firstname.lastname@example.org.
 (While I am listed on my school's website in the Research Professor Emeritus section, I am still active in the Department and University.)

 The third in my series of free iPad apps examining great films with unusual time structures.
 This is about the 1955 Stanley Kubrick film "The Killing".
 Available as of July 2018.
 It is a free iPad app (like the others).
 On an iPad, go to the AppStore to download.
 Search by my name or the app name.
 Click here for a preview link.